 - Subscribers: Contacts who've chosen to opt into your marketing emails; these contacts can also appear in 'Guests' and 'Customers'.

 Log into your Magento admin panel, go to System > Configuration, scroll down and on the left you’ll see the 'DOTMAILER' menu.

 But what is each tab for?

 - API Credentials: This is for your agency/developer to manage the integration with.

-- Configuration: This is for your agency/developer to control how all of the above behave and are configured - such as transactional data, easy email capture, selecting how frequently someone receives abandoned cart emails, catalog syncing, etc. This is where your external dynamic content is styled (as Engagement Cloud has no control over how this is displayed within emails).
+- Configuration: This is for your agency/developer to control how all of the above behave and are configured - such as transactional data, easy email capture, selecting how frequently someone receives abandoned cart emails, catalog syncing, etc. This is where your external dynamic content is styled (as Dotdigital has no control over how this is displayed within emails).